-Banc Ed stockholders are receiving this proxy statement/prospectus because on October 23, 2018, the record date for the special meeting of stockholders to be held on November 27, 2018, at 3:00 pm, local time, at Comfort Inn, 3080 S. State Route 157, Edwardsville, Illinois 62025, they owned shares of the common stock of Banc Ed, and the board of directors of Banc Ed is soliciting proxies for the matters to be voted on at this special meeting, as described in more detail below.
-Copies of this proxy statement/prospectus began to be mailed to holders of Banc Ed common stock on October [·], 2018, and is accompanied by a proxy card for use at the special meeting and at any adjournment(s) of the meeting.
+Banc Ed stockholders are receiving this proxy statement/prospectus because on [·], 2018, the record date for the special meeting of stockholders to be held on [·], 2018, at [·] at [·], local time, they owned shares of the common stock of Banc Ed, and the board of directors of Banc Ed is soliciting proxies for the matters to be voted on at this special meeting, as described in more detail below.
+Copies of this proxy statement/prospectus began to be mailed to holders of Banc Ed common stock on [·], 2018, and is accompanied by a proxy card for use at the special meeting and at any adjournment(s) of the meeting.